 - Remove the towel after a few minutes and wash your hands

 NOTE: Remember NOT to use the same hand towel without washing it hot water.
-Pink eyes being a contagious eye condition can reinfect the eye.
+Pink eye being a contagious eye condition can reinfect the eye.

 - Damp cloth clean

 Do you find it difficult to open your eyes as your lids are stuck together due to the formation of thick discharge or pus?
-Are you wondering how to remove the pus that has thickened and formed a curst?
+Are you wondering how to remove the pus that has thickened and formed a crust?
 Use a warm damp cloth to remove the pus around the eye and lashes.